technofocus-pte/aoaidepth/Labguides/Use case 02-Integrate generative AI capabilities with Azure Database for PostgreSQL Flexible Server to evaluate reviews of given AI listings/Usecase02.md

     to assign to your resource group and database and specify the Azure region into which resources should be deployed.

-10. The resource group name specified is **rg-postgresql-labs**, but you can provide any name you wish to use to host the resources associated with this lab.
+10. The resource group name specified is **ResourceGroupXX**, but you can provide any name you wish to use to host the resources associated with this lab.